home-assistant/developers.home-assistant/docs/documentation_index.md

 Then you can work on the documentation:

-- Run `bundle exec rake generate` to generate the every first preview.
+- Run `bundle exec rake generate` to generate the very first preview.
 This will take a couple of minutes.
 - Create/edit/update a page.
 The components/platforms documentation is located in `source/_components/`. `source/_docs/` contains the Home Assistant documentation itself.
 - Test your changes to home-assistant.io locally: run `bundle exec rake preview` and navigate to [http://127.0.0.1:4000](http://127.0.0.1:4000).
 While this command is working, any changes to a file are automatically detected and will update the affected pages.
 You will have to manually reload them in the browser though.
 - Create a Pull Request (PR) against the **next** branch of home-assistant.io if your documentation is a new feature, platform, or component.